Horizontal Filtering

 Ordering

-The reserved word order
+The reserved wordorder

 reorders the response rows.
 It uses a comma-separated list of columns and directions: